S. Anand: Career

 S. Anand is an Ambedkarite and a Buddhist.
 S. Anand co-authored, with Srividya Natarajan, and illustrators Durgabai Vyam and Suresh Vyam, the hugely popular graphic novel Bhimayana: Experiences of Untouchability on the life of B. R. Ambedkar, Indian polymath, social reformer and the architect of the Indian Constitution.
 He has also annotated Ambedkar's classic Annihilation of Caste; the annotated edition has an introductory essay by Arundhati Roy titled "The Doctor and the Saint".
+He co-authored Finding My Way with the Pradhan Gond artist Venkat Raman Singh Shyam.
+He is a student of Dhrupad with Ustad F. Wasifuddin Dagar.

-Before starting Navayana, Anand was a journalist with Outlook and Tehelka.
-He is married to R. Sivapriya who works with Penguin India.
+Before starting Navayana, Anand was a journalist with the news magazines Outlook and Tehelka.
+He is married to R. Sivapriya who works with Bloomsbury India.